Marty Stouffer: Controversy and ethics

 In 1993, Stouffer was fined $3,000 in a Federal court in Grand Junction, Colorado for building a camp on public land.
 In 1995 or early 1996, Stouffer was fined $362,000 by a jury in a civil lawsuit for illegally cutting a six-mile trail through property owned by the Aspen Center for Environmental Studies in Colorado to access Stouffer's camp on Forest Service land; Stouffer was attempting to gain better access to an elk migration path by building the trail.

-Multiple employees of Stouffer reported that many of the scenes were staged.
+In 1996, multiple employees of Stouffer reported that many of the scenes in his films had been staged.

 Lawsuit against National Geographic

 In December 2018, Stouffer filed a lawsuit against National Geographic in the U.S. District Court for the District of Colorado.
 The suit alleges that several shows on the National Geographic Channel and Nat Geo Wild have used titles, episode structures and filming styles that directly emulate those of "Wild America".
 According to Stouffer, these were implemented after National Geographic backed out of a licensing deal with him.
 The case number is 1:18-CV-3127.
+The case was dismissed with prejudice in 2020.